Heart Block -- Child

 (Atrioventricular [AV] Block—Child)

-- First-degree heart block—This is the mildest form of heart block.
-In this case, the electrical signals move more slowly than normal, but all signals reach the ventricles.
-There are usually no symptoms, and heartbeat and rhythm are normal.
+- First-degree heart block—mildest form of heart block.
+Electrical signals reach all parts of the heart but move more slowly than normal.
+There are usually no symptoms, and heartbeat is normal.

 |Anatomy of the Heart|